-- b.
-Determine that the beneficiary's needs are being met; - c.
-Assess satisfaction with scheduled services; and - d.
-Make adjustments or changes to the POC; if necessary. - 3.
-Revising the POC when requests are made from the beneficiary/family; and - 4.
-Scheduling and facilitating the annual POC meeting.

-NOTE: Refer to Section 14.11 - Support Coordination for additional information regarding support coordination responsibilities.
+- Determine that the goals and objectives in the POC have been achieved, - Determine that the recipient's needs are being met, - Assess satisfaction with scheduled services, and - Make adjustments or changes to the POC, if necessary. - Revising the POC when requests are made from the recipient/family, and - Scheduling and facilitating the annual POC meeting. - NOTE: Refer to Section 14.11 Support Coordination for additional information regarding support coordination responsibilities.